 Section \ref{s:background} gives basic definitions, sets notation, and gives background material.
-In Section \ref{s:trans gpd} we turn specifically to the study of actions of transitive groupoids, and prove the foundational results that set up the extension from group actions to that of our transitive groupoid.
-Section \ref{s:bredon} defines $\G$-CW structures and Bredon (co)homology for actions of a transitive groupoid $\G$, and Section \ref{s:princ bdle} gives extension results about principal bundles.
-Finally, we give some examples in Section~\ref{s:apps}.
+In Section \ref{s:trans gpd} we turn specifically to the study of actions of transitive groupoids, and prove the foundational results that set up the extension from group actions to transitive groupoid actions.
+Section \ref{s:bredon} defines $\G$-CW-structures and Bredon (co)homology for actions of a transitive groupoid $\G$; Subsection~\ref{ss:examples} contains some examples and Subsection~\ref{ss:apps} contains an application to Smith Theory.
+Finally, Section \ref{s:princ bdle} gives extension results about principal bundles.